By Andy Metzger

 The ACLU wants the federal court to block the state from treating the women at MCI Framingham.

 "Our lawsuit is focusing on women," said Rossman, who said women who are civilly committed and wind up housed with pre-trial detainees in Framingham are confused and traumatized by the experience, which she said is "counterproductive" to kicking addiction.
-She said according to Department of Correction numbers, "hundreds" of women have been civilly committed over the past three years, and said the term of commitment varies, can last up to 90 days and is about two weeks now on average.

 "They are treated like prisoners.
 They are sent to the medical unit for detox - what DOC calls detox, which essentially is just you being given a bucket.
 And they can get over-the-counter drugs like Tylenol and Tums," said Rossman, who said they are not given medications such as methadone, Suboxone or Vivitrol, which are often part of anti-addiction treatment.